 - a) Replacement of crowns or cast restorations received in the previous 5 years is not a benefit.
-Payment for cast restorations shall include charges for preparations of tooth and gingiva, crown buildup, impression, temporary restoration, and any re-cementation by the same dentist within a 12 month period. - b) A cast restoration on a tooth that can be restored with an amalgam or composite restoration is not a benefit. - c) Procedures for purely cosmetic reasons are not benefits. - d) Porcelain, gold, or veneer crowns for children under 12 years of age are not a benefit. - e) Specialized implant surgical techniques are excluded. - f) Replacement of any fixed bridges, or partial or complete dentures, that the member received in the previous 5 years is not a benefit. - g) Payment for a complete or partial denture shall include charges for any necessary adjustment within a 6 month period.
-Payment for a reline or rebase of a partial or complete denture is limited to once in a 3 year period and includes all adjustments required for 6 months after delivery. - h) Payment for standard dentures is limited to the maximum allowable fee for a standard partial or complete denture.
+Payment for cast restorations shall include charges for preparations of tooth and gingiva, crown buildup, impression, temporary restoration, and any re-cementation by the same dentist within a 12 month period. - A cast restoration on a tooth that can be restored with an amalgam or composite restoration is not a benefit. - c) Procedures for purely cosmetic reasons are not benefits. - d) Specialized implant surgical techniques are excluded.

+- e) Replacement of any fixed bridges, or partial or complete dentures, that the member received in the previous 5 years is not a benefit. - f) Payment for a complete or partial denture shall include charges for any necessary adjustment within a 6 month period.
+Payment for a reline or rebase of a partial or complete denture is limited to once in a 3 year period and includes all adjustments required for 6 months after delivery. - g) Payment for standard dentures is limited to the maximum allowable fee for a standard partial or complete denture.
 A standard denture means a removable appliance to replace missing natural, permanent teeth.
 A standard denture is made by conventional means from acceptable materials.
-If a

-- denture is constructed by specialized techniques and the fee is higher than the fee allowable for a standard denture, the patient is responsible for the difference. - i) Payment for fixed bridges or cast partials for children under 16 years of age is not a benefit. - i) A posterior bridge where a partial denture is constructed in the same arch is not a covered benefit. - k) Temporary partial dentures are a benefit only when upper anterior teeth are missing.
+If a denture is constructed by specialized techniques and the fee is higher than the fee allowable for a standard denture, the patient is responsible for the difference. - h) A posterior bridge where a partial denture is constructed in the same arch is not a covered benefit. - i) Temporary partial dentures are a benefit only when upper anterior teeth are missing.